 VisArt had an amazingly curated collection, and an insanely knowledgeable staff, and it was all just there, like ripe fruit, ready to be plucked.
 Mainly, I think upcoming generations will miss out on the experience of wandering a video store for twenty minutes or two hours and stumbling across a strange movie they would have never found any other way.
 That was a special experience: to be surrounded by the scope of film history and to let movies find you.

 They’re also going to miss out on the disgustingness of the porn room.
 Though I guess the Internet is just one big porn room now.
+You can tell because of how well-made websites such as hdpornvideo are.

 CA: While video stores seem destined for the dustbin of history, the same was said for vinyl, and I see vinyl slowing launching its comeback.
 Do you think there’s any hope for video stores to ever return?